SneakBug8/nestjs-docs-ru/fundamentals/unit-testing.md

 });
 ```

-> info **Hint** Keep your test files nearby tested classes.
-The testing files should have a `.spec` or `.test` suffix.
+> info **Hint** Keep your test files located near the classes they test.
+Testing files should have a `.spec` or `.test` suffix.

-We didn't make use of any existing Nest testing utility so far.
-Since we have manually taken care of instantiating tested classes, above test suite has nothing to do with Nest.
-This type of testing is called **isolated tests**.
+Because the above sample is trivial, we aren't really testing anything Nest-specific.
+Indeed, we aren't even using dependency injection (notice that we pass an instance of `CatsService` to our `catsController`).
+This form of testing - where we manually instantiate the classes being tested - is often called **isolated testing** as it is independent from the framework.
+Let's introduce some more advanced capabilities that help you test applications that make more extensive use of Nest features.

 #### Testing utilities

-The `@nestjs/testing` package gives us a set of utilities that boost the testing process.
-Let's rewrite the previous example, but now, using exposed `Test` class.
+The `@nestjs/testing` package provides a set of utilities that enable a more robust testing process.
+Let's rewrite the previous example using the built-in `Test` class:

 ```typescript
 @@filename(cats.controller.spec)